 Representation Before the Delaware Division of Professional Regulation

 Often, when a provider is investigated or charged with a crime, a parallel investigation will be opened before the Delaware Division of Professional Regulation.
 In our experience, the two investigations may intertwine in unexpected ways.
 We advise our provider clients not to speak to investigators from the Division of Professional Regulation without an attorney present.
-We have had cases where clients were being investigated by Delaware State Police and Delaware Division of Professional Regulation in what appeared to us to be an informal joint operation.
-You should assume that if an investigator from Division of Professional Regulation is interviewing you, your statements may be turned over to Delaware State Police for use against you in criminal proceedings.
+We have had cases where clients were being investigated by the Delaware State Police and Delaware Division of Professional Regulation in what appeared to us to be an informal joint operation.
+You should assume that if an investigator from the Division of Professional Regulation is interviewing you, your statements may be turned over to Delaware State Police for use against you in criminal proceedings.

 We also advise our provider clients to retain private counsel to independently investigate all complaints brought before the DPR, and assist them in responding to any board complaints – even when they consider the complaint “frivolous”.
 Complaints to the Division of Professional Regulation are frequently lodged by patients, employees, and other providers.
 Oftentimes, the complaints themselves have no legal merit.
 However, a board complaint can provide a window into the documentation and prescribing practices of the practitioner, and that is a fertile source for problems given the complexity of the Delaware regulations.
 If you are a medical provider in Delaware, it is our studied opinion that you should never go it alone in responding to a professional licensing board complaint.